-The stele erected by the Municipality of Trieste in the cemetery of Servola, in memory of the victims of the air bombing of April 21th, 1916.
+The stele erected by the Municipality of Trieste in the cemetery of Servola, in memory of the victims of the Italian air raid of April 21th, 1916.

-A little known page of the First World War, whose centenary is just being celebrated, revolves around the air raids that the city of Trieste, first port of the Austrian-Hungarian Empire, had to suffer from Italy.
+A little known page of the First World War, the centenary of which is just being celebrated, revolves around the air raids that the city of Trieste, then first port of the Austrian-Hungarian Empire, had to suffer from Italy.

-To Trieste, the centenary of the war of “liberation” war is moved one year ahead.
-Only on May 24th, 1915, Italy took action, denying its alliance to the central Empires and siding with the Powers of the Entente (United Kingdom, France, Russia).
+But for Trieste, the centenary of this war of “liberation” was moved one year ahead.
+It wasn’t until May 24th, 1915, that Italy took action, repudiating its the alliance to the central Empires by siding with the Powers of the Entente (United Kingdom, France, Russia).

-Trieste has been the main target of the Italian offense.
+Trieste was the main target of the Italian attack.
 The occupation of the first Austrian-Hungarian port would have meant bending the Empire on its knees.
-The ones portraying themselves as “liberators” from the Austrian oppressor had no shame as for proceeding through terroristic attacks agains an “open” city causing numerous victims among the harmless, civil population.
+The ones portraying themselves as “liberators” from the Austrian oppressor had no shame proceeding with terroristic attacks agains an “open” city, causing numerous victims among the harmless, civilians who lived there.

 This was the presentation ticket of a State which, through the brutal violence of its foreign policy, had reached a suffered-for national unity.
 Of which Trieste had to represent the final step.

-From a postcard of the era (in Triestin, the local dialect) we can assume the idea of the Triestine population as for the hated enemy, embodied by the King of Italy (Vittorio Emanule III):
+A period postcard (written in Triestin, the local dialect) gives us an idea about the opinion the Triestine population had of the hated enemy, embodied by the King of Italy (Vittorio Emanule III):

 EL RE BOMBA !!! – THE BOMB KING!!!